wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : Oh dear, I'm an Asparagus myself, sounds like I'd better stay indoors.
 And finally...

-- [ ] SOME OTHER BONKERS "GOOD NEWS" STORY?
+- [ ] SOME OTHER BONKERS "GOOD NEWS" STORY (possibly about A Man in Bosley who has a breeding ferret colony in his trousers?)

 ---